 Obesity is not only a major factor for Coronavirus infections, but it has miscellaneous snowballing effects.
 It poses challenges in the Intensive Care Unit (ICU) and patient management since it is more difficult to intubate (the process of inserting a tube through the mouth to be placed on a ventilator) obese patients.
 It is also more challenging to obtain diagnostic imaging as there are weight limits on the machines.

 Obese individuals who are infected by this disease need round-the-clock care and specialized doctors/medics.
 By overwhelming medical facilities, more and more virus carriers are forced to recover at home where they lack containment and treatment, activating potentially non-quarantined victims.
-The burden on healthcare resources by these patients is leaving very little hospital beds, medical staff, and equipment for other sick people needing treatment like cancer, etc.
+The burden on healthcare resources by these patients is leaving very few hospital beds, medical staff, and equipment for other sick people needing treatment like cancer, etc.

 Obesity Rates Increase After the Coronavirus Pandemic

 The COVID-19 pandemic will cause an increase in global obesity rates.
-Several reasons why Coronavirus may worsen obesity rates and metabolic disease include:
+Several reasons why Coronavirus may worsen obesity rates, and metabolic disease include:

 Gyms, group weight loss programs, and health clubs are closed.